akulaad/ydb/ydb/docs/en/core/dev/udf-store/managing.md

 ## Upload and delete {#upload}

-How to write and build a `.wasm` file is described in [Writing and building WASM UDFs](wasm/writing.md).
+How to write and build a `.so` for WAVM is described in [Writing and building WASM UDFs](wasm/writing.md).

 There is no public `ydb` CLI command for uploading modules yet.
 In practice, use the helper from the source tree at `ydb/tests/functional/udf_store/upload_udf` (dev/tooling), which writes rows into the store tables.